Orange-Pulp/Q-learning-Atari-AI/README.md

 (Some things on how to go about using it) ▼

 Open-ai gym is the training enviroment that I am using for this project.
 Gym is a really cool bit of software made with training AI as the main focus.
-There are over 100 Atari games in gym that this AI can learn to play, and even more things including real world simulations.
-Here is the github link for getting this up and running https://github.com/openai/gym
+There are over 100 Atari games in gym that this AI can learn to play.
+This even includes things like real world simulations of car driving and humanoid walking.

-I also used the scientific computing module numpy which can be found here https://github.com/numpy/numpy
+(Dependanciezzz)

+Open-AI gym
+(Pip install gym) or   https://github.com/openai/gym

+Numpy
+(Pip install numpy) or  https://github.com/numpy/numpy

-And lastly Google's own machine learning library tensorflow, which can be installed here. https://github.com/tensorflow/tensorflow
+And lastly Google's own machine learning library tensorflow.   https://github.com/tensorflow/tensorflow

-Of course you can also just type "pip install numpy" or "pip install tensorflow" in a terminal window to install those dependencies.

 Thanks for reading this and have fun with your Pac-man AI!